Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Subdivision surfaces

 The control meshes are refined by quadrisection of elements.
 In triangular Loop subdivision this is achieved by introducing a new vertex on each edge.
 In Catmull-Clark in addition to new vertices on the edges a new vertex at the centre of each element is created.
 The control vertex coordinates of a refined mesh at level~$\ell+1$ are obtained from the vertex coordinates of the coarse mesh at level~$\ell$ according to

 For vertices located in the regular regions of a mesh the subdivision matrix~$\ary S$ contains the standard knot insertion weights.
-The matrix components associated to the vertices in the irregular regions are given by the specific subdivision scheme.
+The matrix components associated to the vertices in the irregular regions and at the boundaries are given by the specific subdivision scheme.
+Explicit expressions for the subdivision matrix $\ary S$ can be found, e.g., in~\cite{Zorin:2000aa}.
 The successive subdivision refinement of a control mesh can be interpreted as the chain of linear mappings

-The size of the vertex coordinate~$\ary x^\ell$ increases with increasing~$\ell$ and the size of the subdivision matrix~$\ary S$ increases accordingly.
+The size of the vertex coordinates~$\ary x^\ell$ increases with increasing~$\ell$ and the size of the subdivision matrix~$\ary S$ increases accordingly.
 All control meshes converge irrespective of their level~$\ell$ to the same surface.
-The algorithm proposed by Stam~\cite{Stam:1998aa,Stam:1999aa} provides a spline based parameterisation of subdivision surfaces so that the properties of arbitrary surface points can be evaluated,~cf~\eqref{eq:interpolation}.
-There are also alternative parameterisations available, see~\cite{boier2004differentiable,antonelli2013subdivision}.
+As mentioned in Section~\ref{sec:governing}, the algorithm proposed by Stam~\cite{Stam:1998aa,Stam:1999aa} provides a spline based parameterisation of subdivision surfaces so that the properties of arbitrary surface points can be evaluated,~cf.~\eqref{eq:interpolation}.
+There are also alternative parameterisations available, see~\cite{boier2004differentiable,antonelli2013subdivision,wawrzinek2016integration}.

 In shape optimisation the coarsening of the refined subdivision control meshes is also needed, that is,